pedroid999/pubsub-pretty-logger/README.md

 - 🌐 **Cross-Platform**: Works on Windows, macOS, and Linux
 - 🖥️ **Web Interface**: Beautiful and intuitive web interface with Vue.js and FastAPI

+## 🏗️ Technical Architecture

+For detailed information about the application's technical architecture, please see [system_architecture.md](system_architecture.md).

 ## 📋 Prerequisites

 - Python 3.7+